A Patient Is In Pulseless Ventricular Tachycardia. Two Shocks

 5. Continuous Monitoring and Rhythm Analysis: Continuously monitor the ECG for rhythm changes.
 Analyze the rhythm immediately after each shock and periodically during CPR.
 Look for signs of organized rhythm, sinus rhythm, or other shockable rhythms.

-6. Advance to Advanced Airway: Once intravenous access is established and if the arrest persists, secure an advanced airway (e.g., endotracheal tube) to facilitate effective ventilation and oxygenation during CPR.
+6. Advance to Advanced Airway: Once intravenous access is established and if the arrest persists, secure an advanced airway (e.g., endotracheal tube) to make easier effective ventilation and oxygenation during CPR.

 7. Evaluate for Return of Spontaneous Circulation (ROSC): After each cycle of CPR (approximately every 2 minutes), stop compressions briefly to check the rhythm.
 If ROSC occurs (palpable pulse, normal or organized rhythm), transition to post-cardiac arrest care, including targeted temperature management, hemodynamic support, and diagnostic evaluation.